 Key Takeaways

-- Accounts receivable automation replaces the manual tasks involved with invoicing customers and collecting payments, which can save a company both time and money.
+- Accounts receivable automation replaces the manual tasks involved in invoicing customers and collecting payments, which can save a company both time and money.

-- Studies show that companies that switch to automation also see an improvement in their days sales outstanding, or the average number of days it takes a company to collect payment after a sale, which can improve cash flow and profitability.
+- Studies show that companies that switch to automation also see an improvement in their days sales outstanding, or the average number of days it takes a company to collect payment after a sale; this can improve cash flow and profitability.

 Accounts Receivable Automation Explained